electronstudio/sdl2gdx/README.md

 }
 ```

+This will use SDL under the hood for all your desktop controllers.

-But what if you want to use a feature not supported by the LibGDX API, e.g. rumble?
+But what if you want to use a feature of SDL that is not supported by the LibGDX Controller API, e.g. rumble?
+Then you have a couple of options:

-### LibGDX core project / non-LibGDX project
+#### 1 LibGDX core project

-You can make your project depend on SDLJava.
+You can make your core subproject depend on sdl2gdx.

 ```diff
 project(":core") {